-Before concluding this account it might be interesting to add that the whole of the officers and men on the vessel, with the exception of seven addition all men who have been engaged – accompanied M Charcot in Le Français during her first expedition to the Antarctic regions.
-This M Charcot known pretty much what kind of men he is in command of.
+Before concluding this account it might be interesting to add that the whole of the officers and men on the vessel, with the exception of seven additional men who have been engaged – accompanied M Charcot in Le Français during her first expedition to the Antarctic regions.
+Thus M Charcot knows pretty much what kind of men he is in command of.

-The Pourquoi Pas? will resume her voyage tomorrow and I is probable that at least two years will elapse ere news of her are heard after arriving at her destination at the South Pole.’
+The Pourquoi Pas? will resume her voyage tomorrow and it is probable that at least two years will elapse ‘ere news of her are heard after arriving at her destination at the South Pole.’
 [Star]

 June 1910: Dr Charcot’s return.
 [3 June 1910]